 Have you caught on to the fact that it is mid-December and I haven’t baked one single batch of cookies yet this year?
 Don’t get me wrong we are all big fans of Christmas cookies, but we’ve been on more of a savory kick this holiday season.
 (Don’t worry cookie fanatics, I have you covered here!)
-The first time I tried this Holiday Kale Salad I knew that it was going to be on repeat at our house all season – it is just the right blend of savory and sweet for the holidays and it’s pretty beautiful too!
+The first time I tried this Holiday Kale Salad recipe I knew that it was going to be on repeat at our house all season – it is just the right blend of savory and sweet for the holidays and it’s pretty beautiful too!

 Plus, it is perfect for my dinner table’s ever-changing mealtime needs!
 On busy weeknights, I can crank this meal out in under 45 minutes with minimal effort and have enough leftovers for lunch the next day.
 While this salad is hearty enough for Todd’s vegetarian main dish the kids and I have also been adding a bit of chopped rotisserie chicken to our plates for a little extra protein.

-When entertaining friends and family for the holiday’s I plan to take this salad to a whole different level of delicious by topping it with beautiful golden rounds of my friend Amanda’s crispy potato chip crusted goat cheese.
+When entertaining friends and family for the holiday’s I plan to take this kale salad recipe to a whole different level of delicious by topping it with beautiful golden rounds of my friend Amanda’s crispy potato chip crusted goat cheese.
 It just feels so fancy to serve warm goat cheese rounds atop this festive salad, and the contrast of the warm cheese and cool crisp greens is just heavenly!